#datamustread: How to Master Your Data Journey

 This post is also published on LinkedIn.

-My First Impressions of Tableau: a Seattle-Based Analytics Startup Company
+Joining Tableau: My First Impressions and Journey with a Seattle-Based Analytics Startup Company

 Being part of a startup company is an incredible experience, and I am thrilled to have the opportunity to work on such an innovative and disruptive product.
 It is a privilege to be involved in building a company from the ground up, especially in such an exciting industry as data analytics.